MonstrousSoftware/WorleyNoise/README.md

 The slider settings allows to set the size of the cubes (i.e. to change the number of feature points).
 The checkbox simply inverts the colours.
-The last slider determines the scaling from a pixel's distance to the closest feature point to a shade of grey.
+The last slider determines the mapping from a pixel's distance to the closest feature point to a shade of grey (as factor of the cube size).

 ![WorleyScreenShot](https://user-images.githubusercontent.com/49096535/215554414-c4528954-f706-4604-847f-e5f06f45af2c.png)